They loved her and she knows: Mardi Gras krewe honors Fisher

 Chewbacchus is dedicated to all things sci-fi and fantasy related and has always drawn inspiration from the “Star Wars” movies.
 The group’s logo features the head of Chewbacca, the furry Wookiee who was Han Solo’s close friend and co-pilot.

 Fisher had been hospitalized since Dec.
 23 after falling ill aboard a flight and being treated by paramedics at the Los Angeles airport.
 One day after Fisher’s death, her actress mother, 84-year-old Debbie Reynolds, died as well.

-A joint funeral for the two women has been announced.
+Reynolds’ son Todd Fisher said the mother and daughter will be buried together.
+They will have a joint funeral, but it will be private.
+Todd Fisher said the actresses will be interred at Forest Lawn-Hollywood Hills in Los Angeles, the final resting place of numerous celebrities, including Lucille Ball, Dick Van Patten, Liberace, Florence Henderson, David Carradine and Bette Davis.

+A public memorial is being contemplated, but no plans have been finalized.

-The parade was led by the Leijorettes, followed by a brass band playing the “Star Wars” theme as hundreds of people — many in costume or carrying light sabers — walked behind them.
+The New Orleans parade was led by the Leijorettes, followed by a brass band playing the “Star Wars” theme as hundreds of people — many in costume or carrying light sabers — walked behind them.
 Fans lined the road, taking photos.

 “I didn’t know her.
 But as an iconic character and as a person, a writer and a smart funny fantastic woman and role model, I was heartbroken and devastated,” Dale Hrebrik said.